Webtraining – Introduction to Abaqus Scripting with Python

 The Abaqus Scripting Interface may be used by the finite element analyst at many different levels.
 Scripts can be written as stand-alone utilities, or can be written to integrate the Abaqus products with other codes.
 At a basic level, scripts may be used to automate repetitive tasks such as the creation of results plots from a collection of output files.
 With some experience, users may actually extend the functionality of the Abaqus products.
 Advanced users may work with SIMULIA affiliates to customize the graphical user interface of the Abaqus interactive products (Abaqus/CAE and Abaqus/Viewer).

-This seminar introduces the basic usage of the Abaqus Scripting Interface and Python’s syntax.
-It includes numerous hands-on demonstrations:
+This webinar introduces the basic usage of the Abaqus Scripting Interface and Python’s syntax.

 - Write simple scripts to automate pre- and postprocessing tasks and improve productivity